 Adding a field and giving PacketFence read-only access

-In this case, PacketFence can show the contents of the table using both pfcmd and the Web Admin GUI, but won't be able to modify the contents of the field.
+In this case, PacketFence can show the contents of the table using both pfcmd but won't be able to modify the contents of the field.

 Start by modifying the database table using an SQL ALTER TABLE query.